EmilStenstrom/django-components/README.md

 - [Development guides](#development-guides)

 ## Release notes

+**Version 0.95**
+- Added support for dynamic components, where the component name is passed as a variable.
+(See [Dynamic components](#dynamic-components))
+- Changed `Component.input` to raise `RuntimeError` if accessed outside of render context.
+Previously it returned `None` if unset.

 **Version 0.94**
 - django_components now automatically configures Django to support multi-line tags.
 (See [Multi-line tags](#multi-line-tags))